7th Parliament of Zimbabwe

-The 7th Parliament of Zimbabwe was a meeting of the Zimbabwean Parliament, composed of the Senate and the House of Assembly.
-It met in Harare over five sessions from 25 August 2008 to 27 June 2013.
-Its membership was set by the disputed 2008 Zimbabwean general election, which resulted in a ZANU–PF majority in the Senate and Movement for Democratic Change – Tsvangirai control of the House of Assembly.
-Political negotiations resulted in the 2009 Government of National Unity, a coalition government composed of ZANU–PF, the MDC–T, and the MDC–M.
+In Zimbabwe's 2008 general election, 210 members were elected to the House of Assembly – one for each parliamentary constituency.
+The Constitution of Zimbabwe had been amended in 2007 to increase the number of constituency seats from 120 to 210.
+The new constituencies were drawn out in the 2007 Delimitation Report.

+As part of the election, a new Senate was also elected.
+60 members - six for each of Zimbabwe's 10 provinces - were elected for the sixty senatorial constituencies that had been drawn up as part of the 2007 Delimitation Report.
+10 senators were Provincial Governors appointed by the President.
+16 traditional Chiefs were elected by the Council of Chiefs, while the President and Deputy President of the Council of Chiefs were automatically Senators ex officio.
+The final five seats in the Senate were made up of Senators directly appointed by the President.

+The Zimbabwean Parliament comprises the elected House of Assembly, the Senate and the President of Zimbabwe.
+The list of new parliamentarians was published in an Extraordinary edition of the Zimbabwe Government Gazette on 12 May 2008.

 Overview

 Convening of Parliament

 On 19 August 2008, President Robert Mugabe announced his intention to open Parliament in the subsequent week, five months after the parliamentary election was held.
 Due to ongoing negotiations over the disputed election, the opposition Movement for Democratic Change – Tsvangirai party saw this as unacceptable, with MDC–T Secretary-General Tendai Biti stating that it would "be a clear repudiation of the Memorandum of Understanding, and an indication beyond reasonable doubt of ZANU–PF's unwillingness to continue to be part of the talks.
 In short, convening Parliament decapitates the dialogue."

 Nevertheless, Parliament was convened on 25 August 2008.
 That morning, Mugabe appointed 11 senators, including eight of the ten seats reserved for provincial governors and three of the five special non-constituency Senate seats.
 Chris Mushohwe was appointed Resident Minister and Governor for Manicaland Province, Ephraim Masawi for Mashonaland Central, Aeneas Chigwedere for Mashonaland East, and Faber Chidarikire for Mashonaland West.
 The remaining Resident Ministers and Governors—Cain Mathema for Bulawayo, David Karimanzira for Harare, Thokozile Mathuthu for Matabeleland North, and Angeline Masuku for Matabeleland South—were reappointed to their posts.
 (Mugabe did not appoint governors for Midlands and Masvingo provinces at that time.)
 The three non-constituency senators appointed that day were Vice-President Joseph Msika, Patrick Chinamasa, and John Nkomo, who was Speaker of Parliament during the preceding parliamentary term.
 Mugabe was believed to have left some of the posts vacant so that they could go to the MDC in the event of a power-sharing agreement.